JBAltidor/Lazy_Push/README.md

 To stop :
 - Ctrl+C;

 PS: A good commit message is alwas a good idea , so beware.
-You can also change the defaut "Lazy Push" message
+You can also change the defaut "Lazy Push" message.